-The Sega Pluto would have been a cost-reduced Sega Saturn with built-in NetLink Internet Modem (making it one of the first consoles to have internet support straight out of the box).
-It is unknown exactly how far the project was carried through before it was cancelled - only two prototypes were ever produced (Pluto 01 and Pluto 02, respectively) both presumably in 1996.
+The Sega Pluto would have been a cost-reduced Sega Saturn with built-in NetLink Internet Modem and hard drive, making it one of the first consoles to have internet support straight out of the box.
+It is unknown exactly how far the project was carried through before it was cancelled.
+At least two prototypes were ever produced (Pluto 01 and Pluto 02, respectively) both presumably in 1996.
 "Pluto" was likely just a code name and was unlikely to be used in marketing.

 Both share the same shell but have minor aesthetic differences - Pluto 02 has the text "Sega Saturn" printed on the unit, and "Pluto 02" printed on the underside, while Pluto 01 lacks both of these things.
 Each have a North American BIOS which may suggest it was only ever intended for that market (most likely due to the NetLink technology being scarcely seen outside of this region).
-Pluto 01 also has a faulty disc drive door which does not fully close because of some missing parts that didn't make it in this first prototype version.
+Pluto 01 also had a faulty disc drive door which did not fully close because of some missing parts that didn't make it in this first prototype version.
 It has been modded to be fully operational in February 2020.

 According to a subsequent auction of Pluto 01, the system is 9 inches x 3½ inches x 14 inches in size, with an estimated weight of 5lbs.
 These are similar dimensions to a Sega Mega Drive 2 connected to a Sega Mega-CD 2.
 It has been fully disassembled on 26 February 2020 according to a video posted on YouTube on 22 March 2020, showing that this prototype is composed of:

 - Stock Saturn components regarding the internal AC-DC adapter,